Our Organization

 ADMISSION/VISITING

-HOURS: Highline SeaTac Botanical Garden is open from dawn to dusk everyday, excluding Federal Holidays.
+HOURS: Highline SeaTac Botanical Garden is open from dawn to dusk every day, excluding federal holidays and private events.

 PETS: Dogs on a leash are permitted in the garden.
 Please refrain dogs from playing in the ponds, streams and fountains.
 Clean up after pets.